Samie Parker

 Samie Jabar Parker (born March 25, 1981) is an American football coach and former player.
-He is currently the wide receiver's coach at the University of North Alabama.
-Parker most recently played for the Toronto Argonauts of the Canadian Football League.
-He was drafted by the Kansas City Chiefs in the fourth round of the 2004 NFL Draft.
+He is the wide receiver's coach at Delaware State University, a position he has held since 2025.
+He was selected by the Kansas City Chiefs in the fourth round of the 2004 NFL draft.
 He played college football at Oregon.
-Parker was also a member of the Denver Broncos, Carolina Panthers, Seattle Seahawks, Oakland Raiders, Chicago Rush, Las Vegas Locomotives and Los Angeles Kiss.
-He is currently a recruiting assistant at Washington State.
+Parker was also a member of the Denver Broncos, Carolina Panthers, Seattle Seahawks, Oakland Raiders, Las Vegas Locomotives, Chicago Rush, Kansas City Command, Toronto Argonauts and Los Angeles Kiss.

-Early years
+Early life

 He graduated from Long Beach Polytechnic High School. where he also played pop warner.

 Samie was an All-Star player for King Central little league.
 He was a center fielder and the lead off hitter.
 He was also very skilled at card tricks.

 Professional career

 Kansas City Chiefs

-Parker was drafted by the Kansas City Chiefs in the fourth round of the 2004 NFL Draft.
+Parker was drafted by the Kansas City Chiefs in the fourth round of the 2004 NFL draft.
 He played for them from 2004 to 2008.